mgblackwater/stevekinney.net/content/courses/testing/testing-event-listeners-and-user-interactions.md

 const counterDiv = document.getElementById('counter');

 btn.addEventListener('click', () => {
 	count++;
 	counterDiv.textContent = count;
 });
 ```

-Now, that seems to work just fine... until it doesn’t.
+Now, that seems to work just fine… until it doesn’t.
 Let’s drop some tests in there using Vitest, so you can sleep easy at night.
 Sound good?
 Cool.
 Let’s go.

 ## 3. Writing the Test